What is a go-to-market data strategy?

 Cross-system identity matching: Link the same contact across CRM, MAP, and engagement tools

-Governance for Compliance
+Governance for compliance

 Governance requirements include data access controls, lineage tracking, and compliance with GDPR, CCPA, and other privacy regulations.
-Governance isn't just legal protection.
+Governance is not just legal protection.
+It also determines whether GTM teams trust the data enough to act on it.

 Key governance elements: